joeguilmette/ee-vvv-wordmove/readme.md

 - Add an alias to give www-data a shell with `$ alias openitup='sudo usermod -s /bin/bash www-data'`.
 Now by running `$ openitup` www-data has shell access.
 Run this now.
 - Give www-data a password with `$ sudo passwd www-data`
+- Create a folder called `$ sudo mkdir /var/www/.ssh/`
+- Give www-data ownership of `/var/www/.ssh/` with `$ sudo chown -R www-data:www-data /var/www/.ssh/`
-- Create some ssh keys for www-data with `$ su - www-data -c ssh-keygen -t rsa -C "your_email@example.com"`.
+- Create some ssh keys for www-data with `$ su - www-data -c "ssh-keygen -t rsa -C 'your_email@example.com'"`.
 This is a huge pain in the ass, but it's just permissions.
 In the end, you should have `/var/www/.ssh` with three files, `authorized_keys`, `id_rsa` and `id_rsa.pub`.
 Permissions for these files after creation is important, but [my lockdown script](https://github.com/joeguilmette/lockdown) will take care of it.
 - Next, run `$ vagrant ssh` from your vvv folder.
 This will ssh you into the vvv vm you've set up.
 - Create some ssh keys in your vagrant box with `$ ssh-keygen -t rsa -C "your_email@example.com"`
 - Now you need to send your ssh key from Vagrant to the remote www-data user via `$ cat ~/.ssh/id_rsa.pub | ssh www-data@1.1.1.1 'cat >> .ssh/authorized_keys'`.
 - At this point your vagrant box should be able to ssh into www-data@1.1.1.1 without being asked for a password.
 Give it a shot by running `$ ssh www-data@1.1.1.1` and see if it lets you in without prompting you for a password.
 If it asks your for a password, exercise that google muscle.
+- **As of right now, www-data is wide open.
+You need to close it down with [my lockdown script](https://github.com/joeguilmette/lockdown).**

 ###Configuring Wordmove